kojiwell/deploy_havana/doc/ca_setup.rst

 If the bash script finshed fine, you can try the follows.

-Use client of Keystone, Nova and Glance
+Try client of Keystone, Nova and Glance
 ---------------------------------------

 Setup your OpenStack environment and try some commands ::